COLIBRE: calibrating subgrid feedback in cosmological simulations that include a cold gas phase: Simulations

 \subsection{Initial conditions}

-The ICs of our simulations are produced by the \textsc{monofonIC} code \citep{2020ascl.soft08024H,2021MNRAS.500..663M} using third-order Lagrangian perturbation theory.
+The ICs of our simulations are produced by the \textsc{monofonIC} code \citep{2020ascl.soft08024H,2021MNRAS.500..663M} using second-order Lagrangian perturbation theory.
 We follow the 2-field prescription from \citet{2021MNRAS.503..426H} to generate ICs for baryons and DM and take $z=63$ as the starting redshift of the simulations.
 We use the `3x2pt + all external constraints' cosmology from \citet{2022PhRvD.105b3520A}: $\Omega_{\rm m,0} = 0.306$, $\Omega_{\rm b, 0} = 0.0486$, $\sigma_8 = 0.807$, $h = 0.681$, $n_{s} = 0.967$.
-We assume a single massive neutrino species with a mass of $0.06$ eV.
+We assume a single massive neutrino species with a mass of $0.06$~eV.

 The majority of the analysis in this work is based on simulations in a cosmological volume of (50 cMpc)$^{3}$, with a particle mass of $m_{\rm gas} = 1.47 \times 10^{7}~\mathrm{M_\odot}$ for baryons and $m_{\rm dm} = 1.94 \times 10^7~\mathrm{M_\odot}$ for DM.
 Unless otherwise stated, this volume and resolution (henceforth, m7 resolution) are assumed throughout.
-The associated Plummer-equivalent gravitational softening length $\varepsilon_{\rm soft}$, which we set to be the same for gas, stellar, BH, and DM particles, is equal to the minimum of $3.6$ ckpc and $1.4$ pkpc.
+The associated Plummer-equivalent gravitational softening length $\varepsilon_{\rm soft}$, which we set to be the same for gas, stellar, BH, and DM particles, is equal to the minimum of $3.6$~ckpc and $1.4$~pkpc.
 The mass of a DM particle is comparable to that of a gas particle because in the ICs, there are four corresponding DM particles for each gas particle.
 In total, the ICs of a (50 cMpc)$^{3}$ volume simulation at m7 resolution include $376^3$ gas particles and $4 \times 376^3$ DM particles.
+As shown by \citet{2019MNRAS.488.3663L, 2021MNRAS.508.5114L, 2023MNRAS.525.5614L}, the finite number of particles in galaxy simulations makes galaxies prone to spurious energy transfer from dynamically hot DM to dynamically cold stars, which tend towards energy equipartition through gravitational interactions.
+Increasing the DM resolution (or, equivalently, the number of DM particles; e.g., by a factor of 4 relative to the number of gas particles in the ICs) reduces this spurious energy transfer.
+As a result, stellar particles experience less artificial heating from the DM, leading to more realistic structural and kinematic properties of the stellar components of galaxies.

 The only exceptions where we consider volumes different from (50 cMpc)$^{3}$ and resolutions other than m7 are in $\S$\ref{subsection: three resolutions} and Appendix \ref{appendix: boxsize_effect}.
 In $\S$\ref{subsection: three resolutions}, we compare the fiducial, calibrated \colibre{} models at three resolutions -- m7 ($m_{\rm gas} = 1.47 \times 10^7~\mathrm{M_\odot}$, $m_{\rm dm} = 1.94 \times 10^7~\mathrm{M_\odot}$), m6 ($m_{\rm gas} = 1.8 \times 10^6~\mathrm{M_\odot}$, $m_{\rm dm} = 2.4 \times 10^6~\mathrm{M_\odot}$), and m5 ($m_{\rm gas} = 2.3 \times 10^5~\mathrm{M_\odot}$, $m_{\rm dm} = 3.0 \times 10^5~\mathrm{M_\odot}$) -- all in a (25 cMpc)$^3$ volume; while in Appendix \ref{appendix: boxsize_effect}, we investigate the effect of box size by comparing the fiducial \colibre{} model at m7 resolution in cosmological volumes of $25^3$, $50^3$, $100^3$, and $200^3$ cMpc$^3$.
 Simulations at m6 (m5) resolution contain 8 (64) times more gas and DM particles in the ICs than their m7 counterparts in the same cosmological volume.
 The gravitational softening length scales with resolution as $\varepsilon_{\rm soft} \propto m_{\rm gas}^{1/3}$.
 At a fixed resolution, increasing the cosmological volume by a factor of $2^3$ results in 8 times more gas and DM particles in the ICs.